HONORS LIVING AND LEARNING COMMUNITIES

 Learning and Living Among Friends

-Learning cohort students remain an integral part of the larger Villanova community, making friends across all academic disciplines, attending athletic and cultural events and experiencing all that being a Villanovan entails.
+Within Honors Learning communities, students remain an integral part of the larger Villanova community, making friends across all academic disciplines, attending athletic and cultural events and experiencing all that being a Villanovan entails.

-The Honors Program offers the following Learning Cohorts:
+The Honors Program offers the following Learning Communities:

 This sequence provides students the skill set to: 1) engage in critical reflection on the meaning of concepts such as the nature of suffering, health, quality of life, disability and the purpose of research; and 2) analyze and formulate recommendations for action in situations of ethical dilemmas in health care.
 Read more